-I am Assistant Professor in Latin American Politics at the Institute of the Americas at University College London (UCL).
+I am Assistant Professor of Latin American Politics at the Institute of the Americas at University College London (UCL).
 In the Fall 2022, I will be a Visiting Fellow at the Kellogg Institute for International Studies at the University of Notre Dame.

 I was born and raised in Salvador, Bahia, Brazil.
 I completed my doctoral studies at the Department of Politics and International Relations at the University of Oxford (DPhil, 2016).
 I also hold an MSc in Politics Research (2012) from Corpus Christi College, University of Oxford, and a BA (2011) from Barnard College, Columbia University.
 Before joining UCL, I was a post-doctoral researcher (Oberassistentin) at the Department of Political Science of the University of Zurich.